rotheconrad/00_in-situ_GeneCoverage/README.md

 ### Competitive read recruitment for multiple genomes or MAGs:

-1. Append a unique identifier to the beginning of the sequence name for all contigs in the genome or MAG files
+1. Append a unique identifier to the beginning of the sequence name for all contigs in the genome or MAG files if you have not done so already.

     Adjst the cut parameters to select a unique ID from your genomic fasta files to append to the begginging of your sequence names for each genome / MAG.